Please read our privacy and cookies policy along with the references in full.

 P8.2 You should check this page regularly to ensure you are happy with any changes to this policy.

-P8.3 We may notify you of changes to this policy by email, postal service or through the CWA private messaging system.
+P8.3 We may notify you of changes to this policy by email, postal service or through our service private messaging system.

 P9.
 YOUR RIGHTS